-And sometimes you can figure out everything you need to know about someone as soon as they get into their car.
-Taste in music, especially when it's out of the ordinary, can tell you more about a character than a monologue or flashback ever could.
+Sometimes you can figure out everything you need to know about someone as soon as they get into their car.
+Their taste in music, especially when it's out of the ordinary, can tell you more about a character than a monologue or flashback ever could.
 A little well-placed Mozart or Chopin lends an outwardly simple-minded individual a bit of mystery and depth.
-Someone listening to the Beatles, even though it's 2237, and he's on Mars?
-Safe to say he's a bit old-fashioned.
-And if they listen to 80s rock, they may become a victim of AC/DC
+Someone listening to The Beatles, even though it's 2237, and they're on Mars?
+Safe to say they're a bit old-fashioned.
+And if they listen to '80s rock, they may become a victim of AC/DC Characterization...

 - Reservoir Dogs.
 The pairing of Mr. Blonde's Torture Porn with 'Stuck in the Middle With You' by Stealers Wheel helps to showcase how seriously he doesn't take the situation.

-- Star Trek.
-In the J. J. Abrams reboot, our first encounter with a young James T. Kirk is him hanging up on his step-father in favor of blasting the Beastie Boys ovet the radio, establishing his disregard for authority even before the character says a single word.
+- Star Trek (2009).
+In the J. J. Abrams reboot, our first encounter with a young James T. Kirk is him hanging up on his step-father in favor of blasting the Beastie Boys' "Sabotage" (a song that In-Universe is a hundred-plus years old) over the radio, establishing his disregard for authority (and a certain degree of love for Good Old Ways, even if they clash with Federation standards) even before the character says a single word.
+The detail about "Sabotage" being so old it's considered "classic" (and Kirk loving it) gets a Call-Back gag on Star Trek Beyond.

 - Marvel Cinematic Universe: